pagopa/cms-corporate-backend/README.md

 7. create a new navigation from Manage->Create
 8. the displayed id should identify the it locale and id+1 the en locale

+## Add Background Graphics Animation

+1. Add a component with the BackgroundGraphics sub component (Ex.
+Block Visual + Text)
+2. find the backgroundAnimation field
+3. click plus
+4. compile the size, left and top fields
+5. size: 100, left: 50, top: 50 to have a circle of 100px in the middle of the component

 ### Plugins shipped within this package

 - _strapi-plugin-navigation_ to manage navigation menus